By Martin D’Souza | Opening Doorz Editorial | January 24, 2017

 You mentioned early on that a lot of people thought you did not want to work.
 Has that perception changed now?

 Today, there is a lot of work happening.
 A lot of people who earlier thought I did not want to work, now know that I am serious.
 But aggression as far as promoting myself is not yet there in me.
-I do my work and I go back in my cocoon.
-However, I am a little more sensible about my appearances now.
+I do my work and I go back into my cocoon.
+However, I am a little more sensible about my appearance now.
 I know that these are requirements in the industry so I am trying my best to balance work and ‘presence’.

 According to you, where does talent stand in this industry?